dseguy/php-error-messages/messages/cannot-access-trait-constant-t::x-directly.rst

 + :ref:`traits-cannot-have-constants`

-In previous PHP versions, this error message used to be ":ref:`Traits cannot have constants <traits-cannot-have-constants>`"
+In previous PHP versions, this error message used to be :ref:`traits-cannot-have-constants`.